What Happens if I Die Without a Will in Texas?

 Generally, the probate process involves collecting a decedent’s assets, liquidating liabilities, paying necessary taxes, and distributing property to heirs.
 These activities are carried out by the executor or administrator of an estate.

-Can I Use Legal Software to Prepare My Will?
+Can I Use Legal Software to Prepare My Estate Planning Documents?

-You can, but by doing so, you run the risk that your estate will not be handled according to your wishes.
-There are many risks associated with Do-It-Yourself Wills and Estate Planning.
-Texas has very specific requirements concerning wills.
-If a will does not comply with all these requirements, it can be declared invalid, meaning that your estate could be treated as though you never had one.
+You can, but Do-It-Yourself Wills and estate planning is risky.
+Texas has very specific requirements about what makes a Will valid.
+If a will does not comply with all these requirements, it will be invalid, and your property will pass as though you never had one.

-By doing your own estate planning, there is a chance you could misapply the law, use the wrong form, or prepare it incorrectly.
-Additionally, the one-size-fits-all character of a do-it-yourself plan does not take into account each individual’s unique circumstances, and consequently each of their individual estate planning needs.
+Additionally, doing your own estate planning, there is a chance you could misapply the law, use the wrong form, or prepare it incorrectly.
+Online DIY forms are generic, and the one-size-fits-all character of these documents will not take into account your unique circumstances or estate planning needs.
 Read more…

 What is a Special Needs Trust?

-A Special Needs Trust (SNT), also known as a Supplemental Needs Trust, is a discretionary trust created to hold the property of a disabled beneficiary and distribute supplemental funds to that individual in a way that preserves his or her eligibility for public benefits.
+A Special Needs Trust (SNT), also known as a Supplemental Needs Trust, is a discretionary trust that holds the property of a disabled beneficiary so that they continue to qualify for public benefits, such as Medicaid and Supplemental Security Income (SSI).